 Amenities, Facilities and Activities

-Van Cortlandt Park has the same amenities as most NYC green spaces—playgrounds, picnic areas, greenways, bicycling and hiking trails, sports fields, running paths and dog-friendly areas—but it also contains some unexpected facilities, like a stadium, golf courses, skating rink (which is closed for the 2014–15 season) and one of the largest freshwater lakes in the City.
+Van Cortlandt Park has the same amenities as most NYC green spaces—playgrounds, picnic areas, greenways, bicycling and hiking trails, sports fields, running paths and dog-friendly areas—but it also contains some unexpected facilities, like a stadium, golf courses and one of the largest freshwater lakes in the City.
 The 3,000-seat Van Cortlandt Stadium is used by Manhattan College and Fordham University for many of their athletic competitions.
 The stadium grounds hold handball courts, baseball diamonds and a running track; basketball courts are directly outside.
 As mentioned, the Van Cortlandt Park Golf Course—known to many as “Vanny”—was the first municipal golf course in the country and the place where the country's first public tournament was held, in 1896.
 (Babe Ruth, Jackie Robinson and the Three Stooges are among the famous figures who have played the links.)
 The nine-hole Mosholu Golf Course is great for beginners, veterans and everyone in between.
 It also offers a 20,000 square-foot putting green, chipping area and driving range to help you refine your skills.
 If fishing is your sport, you've come to the right park.
-Van Cortlandt Lake, created in the 1690s, is the largest freshwater lake in the Bronx and contains species such as largemouth bass, pumpkinseed, golden shiner and bluegill.
+Van Cortlandt Lake, created in the 1690s, is the largest freshwater lake in the Bronx and contains species such as largemouth bass, golden shiner and bluegill.

 More to Do